couchbaselabs/ep-engine-designs/md5-sasl.md

     Opaque       (12-15): 0x00000000
     CAS          (16-23): 0x0000000000000000  (field not used)

 The server will respond with a list of mechanisms.
-As of Couchbase 2.1.0 memcached currently only support PLAIN authentication, but this feature will add CRAM-MD5 authentication as well.
-Each mechanism will be spearated by a single space (' ').
+As of Couchbase 2.1.0 memcached currently only supports PLAIN authentication, but this feature will add CRAM-MD5 authentication as well.
+Each mechanism will be separated by a single space (' ').

     SASL List Mechanisms Binary Response